sherzodcode/diary-API/readme.txt

 It's 12:28 i'm in Data finally, We solved our Yesterday's Prisma problem.
 (ALhamdulillah) .
 Sensei Jalol installed Yarn instead of npx
 He thinks because of old npm project didn't run.
 Whatever Prject is working.
 One more thing , i have to remember Yarn commands
-Now i nedd to add service section
+Now i nedd to add service section and Fix add-allias

 ///////////